clayton-h/ui-cbhodges/README.md

 This project is primarily for personal experimentation and learning, focusing on:
 - Creating and deploying an an Android Studio application.
-- Implementing a custom user interface design based on sketches.
 - Exploring various functionalities and productivity enhancements.
+- Implementing a custom user interface design based on sketches and a Figma iteration.

 ## Project Breakdown